Cedric B. Rucker '81 S.O.S. Fund

 Members of the Class of 1973 created an endowed scholarship to celebrate the lifelong friendships they made while students at Mary Washington College and the fond memories of the nurturing environment for inquiry, questioning, and learning their college years provided.
 The scholarship helps students with demonstrated financial need, with preference given to residents of Virginia.

 Nearly half of all undergraduates qualify for need-based aid.
 Many of these students would not be able to afford a college education without the support of the University's generous donors.
-Your gift to the General Scholarship Fund will help at-risk students stay in school, take on less debt, and graduate on time.
+Your gift to the General Scholarship Fund will help students stay in school, take on less debt, and graduate on time.
 If you would prefer to designate your gift to a specific scholarship, please choose "Other" on the donation form and note the name of the scholarship in the text box provided.

 The General Scholarship Fund is used to augment other sources of financial aid.
-It gives us the flexibility to help students who are most vulnerable, those facing a financial crisis, or who need extra support.

 Last year, the University received CARES ACT funding to help support student's technology needs to ensure they were able to fulfill their course schedule and succeed.
 While the CARES ACT funding was greatly utilized, we know that this source of funding will not be here in future years, but the need will remain.
 Your gift to the Technology Assistance Fund helps eliminate the gap in access for students, equalizing their opportunity to perform at their highest potential.
 The fund may assist students through a number of solutions, including the following: